 Sofia.
-Fly at c.
-2.00pm (British Airways) from London Heathrow to Sofia.
-Transfer to the hotel for dinner.
+Afternoon flight (British Airways) from London Heathrow to Sofia.
 First of two nights in Sofia.

 Sofia.
 The day begins with the first of a series of lectures.
-The church of St Sofia, from which the city takes its name, is an outstanding example of Early Christian architecture.
+Morning visit to the church of St Sofia, from which the city takes its name, is an outstanding example of Early Christian architecture.
 The vast Alexander Nevsky Cathedral, built 1882–1912, follows this architectural tradition.
 The well-preserved remains of the Roman city (Serdica) are entwined with the subway system under the shadow of the former Communist Party headquarters.
-Break for lunch before visiting the archaeological museum, an impressive collection including Thracian treasure housed in the city’s oldest and largest former Ottoman mosque.
-Visit Boyana Church with its incredible 13th-century frescoes.
+The archaeological museum, an impressive collection including Thracian treasure housed in the city’s oldest and largest former Ottoman mosque.

 Rila monastery, Plovdiv.
 Drive south into the scenic Rila mountains to the eponymous monastery.
 Built on the site of its medieval predecessor, which was destroyed by fire, Rila is a spectacular example of Bulgarian National Revival architecture and a unesco world heritage site.
 Lunch near Rila before journeying through forest, mountains and across plains to Plovdiv.
 First of three nights in Plovdiv.